helidon-io/helidon/docs/se/cors.md

 If you add the `io.helidon.webserver:helidon-webserver-cors` Maven artifact to your project you do not have to add any CORS-specific code to your application to implement CORS.
 Express the CORS behavior you want in configuration, associating path patterns with the CORS settings you want to apply to the matching paths.

-See the [configuration](#configuration) section below for more information.
+See the [configuration][configuration] section below for more information.

 ### Adding Code to Include CORS in WebServer

 The Helidon SE CORS API provides two key classes that you use in your application:

-- [`CorsFeature`](/apidocs/io.helidon.webserver.cors/io/helidon/webserver/cors/CorsFeature.html) - `WebServer` feature that contains per-path CORS configurations (`CorsPathConfig`) to enforce at runtime; there will be exactly one instance of this class, and it can be configured using a builder
+- [`CorsFeature`][corsfeature] - `WebServer` feature that contains per-path CORS configurations (`CorsPathConfig`) to enforce at runtime; there will be exactly one instance of this class, and it can be configured using a builder
-- [`CorsPathConfig`](/apidocs/io.helidon.webserver.cors/io/helidon/webserver/cors/CorsPathConfig.html) - Represents the details for a specific path and a particular type of sharing, such as which origins are allowed to have access using which HTTP methods, etc. Create one instance of `CorsPathConfig` for each path you want covered by CORS
+- [`CorsPathConfig`][corspathconfig] - Represents the details for a specific path and a particular type of sharing, such as which origins are allowed to have access using which HTTP methods, etc. Create one instance of `CorsPathConfig` for each path you want covered by CORS

 The CORS feature works as follows: